[Updated for 2021]

 As a marketer, analyzing digital marketing data is the best way to see whether or not your digital marketing tactics are working and where you can improve.

 Many efforts to analyze data are fruitless, so it's important that the data is analyzed correctly.
-In order to properly analyze marketing data and get actionable results, let’s examine six of the top ways to analyze digital marketing metrics and why they are so crucial to your business' success.
+In order to properly analyze marketing data and get actionable results, let’s examine seven of the top ways to analyze digital marketing metrics and why they are so crucial to your business's success.

 The first metric to analyze is sales revenue.
-This is kind of "duh" but believe it or not, some of the smartest marketers overlook this metric.
-It's not actually easy to tie your sales revenue by week or by month to the actual marketing activities you're launching, but without it you have no idea if your digital marketing is paying off.
+This is kind of obvious, but believe it or not, some of the smartest marketers overlook this metric.
+It's not easy to tie your sales revenue to the actual marketing activities you're launching, but without it, you have no idea if your digital marketing is paying off.

 To measure your sales revenue correctly, utilize a software program that specializes in measuring sales data and other key performance indicators (KPI).
 The goal is to see a clear differentiation and year-to-year increase in your sales that can be associated with your digital marketing initiatives.

 We’ve discussed the elements of a good social media campaign before, along with how digital marketing methods lead to new engagement and new customers through top-of-mind awareness.
 However, we haven’t fully discussed how digital marketing can help with client retention.

 After all, current customers or clients are your most valuable assets, and retaining them over time is important.
 Measuring your client retention rate is absolutely essential.
 Fortunately, this metric is relatively easy to track, as long as you compile simple information (for example, sales in a certain year by customer account or how many return coupons are used in your system).
 By doing this, you can see if you are retaining current clients and determine how to raise this rate over time through marketing efforts such as retargeting campaigns.